seantao1993/seantao1993.github.io/index.md

 B.Information automatically collected when you use Water Reminder

 We automatically collect information about you when you use Water Reminder.
-We will collect information including, but not limited to: your mobile deviceâ€™s brand, model, operating system, resolution, screen size, system version, internet connection.
+We will collect information including, but not limited to: your mobile device's brand, model, operating system, resolution, screen size, system version, internet connection.